k1LoW/donegroup/README.md

 	// Output:
 	// finish
+	// cleanup 1
-	// cleanup
+	// cleanup 2
 }
 ```

-dongroup.Cleanup is similar in usage to [testing.(*T) Cleanup](https://pkg.go.dev/testing#T.Cleanup), but the order of execution is not guaranteed.
+[dongroup.Cleanup](https://pkg.go.dev/github.com/k1LoW/donegroup#Cleanup) is similar in usage to [testing.(*T) Cleanup](https://pkg.go.dev/testing#T.Cleanup), but the order of execution is not guaranteed.